swim21 Club Essential Case Studies

-The importance of swim21 and how it has benefited clubs can be evidenced in the following case studies.
+The importance of swim21 Club Essential and how it has benefited clubs can be evidenced in the following case studies.

 Saffron Walden Amateur Swimming Club

 The club committee recognised there were a number of benefits available in adopting the ethos of swim21.
 When the club first began working towards their accreditation, they had between 100-120 members, most of whom swam only once a week.
 Through the development and fruition of a swim21 Improvement Plan with clear targets, the club now has 160 members and many swim more than four times each week.
 Saffron Walden ASC have also been able to improve their finances and ensure a greater focus on teaching delivery and as a result are in a much healthier position.
 The club have additional teachers in place, a greater number of volunteers with defined role descriptions and an improvement in their performance in the county mini-league by nine places – in just one year!

 Garstang SC informed the ASA that swim21 was integral to helping a brand new committee run their club.
 They used the compliance section of swim21 to audit their club and committee and to see which areas needed work and what policies and procedures needed reviewing.
 The compliance section also offered guidance on what the committee roles entailed and helped to build the confidence of the new members.
 The audit led to an action plan, which led to contracts for their entire paid workforce and establishing working relationships with their local council and facilities team.

 South West Disability Swim Squad